|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 3. “Faculty will not participate in residential colleges.”

 Reply: Some faculty will not participate in anything, just as some students will not participate in anything.
 Experience shows, however, that many faculty will readily participate in collegiate life and will often revel in it.
 One faculty member described her association with Strong College as “one of the richest experiences of [her] professional life,” and another said that it had given him “hope about what higher education can do.”
-New faculty in particular, just like new students, find membership in a college to be especially valuable to them, and a college system can be an important contributor to faculty development within an institution.
+New faculty in particular, just like new students, find membership in a college or collegiate house to be especially valuable to them, and a college system can be an important contributor to faculty development within an institution.
 One of the Strong College fellows wrote, “I came to UNCG as a new faculty member, and Strong College saved me.
 It made me feel like I was part of the community.”
 Unfortunately, most university faculty today have no experience of the kind of environment that residential colleges provide (unless they attended small liberal arts colleges themselves) and so are in need of education; but learning new things is something that most faculty do well.
 It would be extremely simple to create a system of incentives having to do with parking, dining, advising, university service, and various other functions that would encourage faculty involvement in residential colleges.
 The obstacle is less likely to be the faculty themselves (although they may need to be made more familiar with the idea), but rather the existing institutional disincentives to their participation.

 4. “This is an untested idea.
 More research is needed before it can be adopted.”

 Reply: Far from being untested, the residential college model is one of the oldest forms of academic organization in existence.
 It has been tested for 700 years and is now in use in Great Britain, Canada, the United States, Mexico, Australia, New Zealand, and many other countries.
 The collegiate model is based on elementary notions about education and human behavior that can hardly be disputed: students learn better when they are seen as individuals rather than as part of an anonymous crowd; contact between students and faculty is important; diverse communities teach people more about life than monocultures do; chaotic surroundings inhibit learning while safe and stable ones promote it; and so on.
 While research for its own sake can always be interesting, practical solutions to the poverty of campus life, solutions that are clear and that can be easily implemented, are needed now.
-These solutions are at hand in residential colleges, and a residential college can be created in an existing dormitory with only one year of advance planning.
+These solutions are at hand in residential colleges, and a residential college or collegiate house can be created in an existing dormitory with only one year of advance planning.

 5. “Residential colleges may be fine for ancient and wealthy elite schools like Harvard, but not for my state university.”